 The goal of this article is to inform US citizens who live and work in foreign countries of the many tax benefits offered by the IRS which can significantly reduce – and in many cases completely eliminate – your total tax liability to the United States IRS.

-The first and most beneficial exclusion offered to US expats by the IRS is the Foreign Earned Income Exclusion (FEIE).
+The first and most beneficial exclusion offered to US expats by the IRS is the Foreign Earned Income (FEIE).
 With the FEIE, international taxpayers are able to exclude a significant portion of their income from their total taxable income.
-The income amounts that qualifying US expats are able to exclude from their US taxable income for 2011 are as follows:
+The income amounts that qualifying US expats are able to exclude from their US taxable income for 2016 are as follows:

 You may have noticed the keyword ‘qualifying’ in the previous paragraph.
 This is an important word, because only qualifying expatriates are entitled to claim the FEIE; and to qualify you must meet certain conditions which have been established by the IRS.
 So what conditions must a US expat meet for claiming the Foreign Earned Income Exclusion?
 There is 1 of 2 conditions which must be met by a US citizen living abroad, and they are referred to by the IRS as tests.
 They are:

-To claim the FEIE, complete Form 2555 and attach it to your Form 1040.
+To claim FEIE, complete Form 2555 and attach it to your Form 1040.
 If you need help figuring out whether or not you qualify for either test, feel free to contact us for expert tax guidance.

 In addition to the FEIE, there are a couple other tax benefits offered to US expats to minimize or eliminate the total amount of tax liability due to the IRS.
 These available tax breaks are outlined below.